au-ts/libvmm/docs/INTERFACE.md

 `bool virq_inject(size_t vcpu_id, int irq)`

-Inject interrupt `irq` into the virtul interrupt controller on cpu `vcpu_id`
+Inject interrupt `irq` into the virtual interrupt controller on virtual cpu `vcpu_id`

 `bool virq_register_passthrough(size_t vcpu_id, size_t irq,
 microkit_channel irq_ch);`

-Tell the system that interrupt request `irq` is a hardware interrupt that will be passed through to the guest.  `irq_ch` is he channel in the System XML file that maps to that interrupt.
+Tell the system that interrupt request `irq` is a hardware interrupt that will be passed through to the guest.  `irq_ch` is the channel in the System Description File that maps to that interrupt.

 `bool virq_handle_passthrough(microkit_channel irq_ch)`
 Perform an interrupt injection for the interrupt registered with